 Region's core strategy is to invest in a geographically diverse portfolio of convenience-based retail properties.
-The portfolio is focused on the non discretionary retail sector and is anchored by long term leases to quality tenants.
-Region's operations include the management, leasing, acquisition, development and disposal of retail shopping centres undertaken by an in-house team of property professionals.
+The portfolio is focused on the non-discretionary retail sector and is anchored by long term leases to quality tenants.
+Region's operations include the management, leasing, acquisition, tenancy delivery, development and disposal of retail shopping centres undertaken by an in-house team of property professionals.

-Since listing on the ASX in 2012, Region has completed a number of acquisitions and divestments and, at 30 June 2023, owned 95 convenience-based shopping centres in Australia with a total value of \$4,411.6m.
-At 30 June 2023, Region had a combined total of 105 Woolworths Group Limited and Coles Group Limited anchor tenants.
-Major anchor tenants accounted for 48% of Region's gross rent for the year ended 30 June 2023, with specialty tenants accounting for 52%.
-Region also manages the Metro Fund which oversees properties with a total value of \$341.6m.
+Since listing on the ASX in 2012, Region has completed a number of acquisitions and divestments and at 30 June 2024, owned 92 convenience-based shopping centres in Australia with a total value of \$4,368m.
+At 30 June 2024, Region had 127 anchor tenants with the majority comprising of Woolworths Group, Coles Group and Wesfarmers Group stores.
+Anchor tenants accounted for 47% of Region's gross rent for the year ended 30 June 2024, with specialty tenants accounting for 53%.
+Region also manages Metro Fund 1 which comprises 7 properties with a total value of \$295m.